marconfus/aionefit/README.md

-# Python asyncio library for Bosch thermostats
+# Python asyncio library for (some) Bosch thermostats

 aionefit is a Python library to control some Bosch thermostats using the Python asycio framework.
 This is done with the [Slixmpp](https://slixmpp.readthedocs.io) library.